Nativity with St Francis and St Lawrence Caravaggio 1609

 On the night of October 17–18, 1969, two thieves stole the painting from its home in the Oratory of Saint Lawrence in Palermo.
 They cut the painting from its frame, and also took a carpet which authorities believe was used to roll up the painting.

-We can appreciate how the Holy Family is accompanied by a melancholic San Lorenzo and San Francisco.
+We can appreciate how the Holy Family is accompanied by a melancholic Saint Lawrence and Saint Francis.
+The Virgin herself appears strikingly young, yet her expression is somber and reflective, as though already aware of the suffering that awaits her Son.
 Even the ox looks at the newborn with disbelief and concern.
 And the angel that descends from heaven looks like it's going to crash down on top of the child.
+This angel, however, is the one figure that carries a sense of lightness and joy, holding a banner that reads Gloria in excelsis Deo, echoing the proclamation of the heavenly host—though here, even that joy feels fragile, suspended in uncertainty.

 It is possible that Caravaggio wanted to capture his own lack of faith in his religious works.